 Throughout the nation, HUD interprets these broad objectives to mean:

 The AIs we conduct anticipated and comply with the standards established by Judge Cote’s decision and the settlement.
-This reflects our in–depth understanding of the issues that AIs are supposed to address and may explain why Michael Allen, one of the attorneys for the plaintiffs in the Westchester County case, has recommended the Naperville AI to HUD as a model to be emulated by other communities.
+This reflects our in–depth understanding of the issues that AIs are supposed to address.

-Learn more about what AIs are supposed to cover in chapter 2 of the Clark County , Nevada Analysis of Impediments to Fair Housing Choice 2011.
+Learn more about what AIs are supposed to cover in chapter 2 of the District of Columbia AI.